aws-samples/aws-online-data-migration-workshop/datasync/README.md

 8. The task will go through a few phases, where it will first compare the files in the source location with what’s stored on the target before sending the new or updated files.
-In this lab there are approx 10,000 files to be transferred so the launching phase may take a moment or two before switching to the transferring state.
+In this lab there are approx 10,000 files to be transferred so the launching phase may take a moment before switching to the transferring state.

     -   While it is going through these states, navigate through the performance, locations, options, filters and task logging tabs in the